Wissen

 Vented LDPE/HDPE works when you need durability and pellet control.
 Kraft + light PE is forgiving and naturally breathes when folded.
 Metallisiertes Haustier (Mylar) offers great barrier but muss include vents.

-Material CO₂ behavior Wann zu verwenden Für dich
+Material CO₂-Verhalten Wann zu verwenden Für dich

 Vented LDPE/HDPE Controlled release Pellets, general lanes Fewer seam failures

-Kraft + PE liner Breathable fold Blöcke, retail hand‑offs Einfach, ESG‑friendly
+Kraft + PE-Liner Breathable fold Blöcke, retail hand‑offs Einfach, ESG‑friendly

 Mylar (metallisiert) Traps gas Only with engineered vents Barriere + Sicherheit, if vented